T0ngChen/medRCT/README.md

 capturing the effects of interventions or policy measures that could be conducted in the real world (Naimi, Kaufman, and MacLehose 2014).
-Further, the independence assumption required can never be guaranteed, even in an experiment, and it renders the estimands unidentifiable in the common settings of exposure-induced mediator-outcome confounding and multiple mediators.
+Further, the independence assumption required can never be guaranteed, even in an experiment (Robins and Richardson 2011; Didelez, Dawid, and Geneletti 2006), and it renders the estimands unidentifiable in the common settings of exposure-induced mediator-outcome confounding and multiple mediators (Avin, Shpitser, and Pearl 2005; VanderWeele, Vansteelandt, and Robins 2014; Vansteelandt and VanderWeele 2012).
 However, in the context of multiple mediators, certain path-specific natural effects, also defined in terms of cross-world counterfactuals, can still be identified and may be of substantive interest (VanderWeele and Vansteelandt 2014).

 Interventional effects have been proposed as an alternative to address these limitations.
 Firstly, these effects can be shown to map to a